-I am an Associate Professor of Organisational Psychology, interested in bridging between academia and practice, and utilizing academic knowledge in the service of society.
+I am an Associate Professor of Organizational Psychology, interested in bridging between academia and practice, and utilizing academic knowledge in the service of society.
 My research lies at the intersection of people, management, organization and society.
 As a Scholar-Activist, my approach to research is inter-disciplinary and translational, focused on partnering with researchers and practitioners across fields and creating multiple forms of scholarly outputs to better integrate research and societal impact.

 Daouk-Öyry, Lina (2023)